Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester knows all recipes that belong to **Fat_Raccoon**
+1. Tester knows all recipes that belong to **Fat_Raccoon**.
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.